khoeyland/04_Blood_Speckle_Imaging/README.md

 - Apical 4, 2 and 3 chamber + PLAX.
 - Aqcuisitions are done first for left atrium (LA) and left ventricle (LV), and then for LV alone.
 - Four levels of frame rate have been used.
-  - Lowest possible frame rate (HQ) - Frame rate button to index position
+  - Lowest possible frame rate (HQ) - Frame rate button to index position.
-  - Medium frame rate
+  - Medium frame rate - Frame rate button turned two (or sometimes three) steps to the right from index position.
-  - Moderate frame rate
+  - Moderate frame rate - Frame rate button turned one step to the right from medium position.
   - Maximun frame rate - Frame rate button to highest position.

 In general, the BSI part of the protocol has been subject to less changes than the HFR part of the protocol.